gravitational/teleport/rfd/0164-scoped-rbac.md

   update_time: "2023-02-22T21:04:26.312862Z"
   # the time when the grant expires in RFC3339 format
   expires: "2021-08-14T22:27:00Z"
+  # roles that are granted
   roles: [admin, editor]
+  # traits that are granted
+  traits:
+    - 'internal.logins': 'root'
   identity: 'alice@example.com'
   scope: '/dev/lab`
 ```